Trump administration says it seized oil tanker off Venezuela coast

 Venezuelan President Nicolas Maduro has said that the US is seeking to topple his government.

 He has responded with his own military build-up along Venezuela’s coast and indicated his country’s armed forces would resist a military attack from the US.

 Oil exports are a key source of revenue for the South American country, which exported more than 900,000 barrels per day last month.
+Oil futures rose following the seizure.

 Al Jazeera correspondent Mike Hanna noted that information about the tanker seizure remains scarce.